-In intellectual property matters, Kok Seng was counsel in the first patent infringement and revocation case (V-Pile Technology v Peck Brothers) to be fully argued in the Singapore High Court.
-He also argued the first reported registered design case (Nagasima Electronic Engineering Pte Ltd v APH Trading).
-Kok Seng also prosecuted numerous criminal offences including offences under the Copyright Act and Trade Marks Act on the Public Prosecutor’s fiat.
+In intellectual property matters, he was counsel in the first patent infringement and revocation case (V-Pile Technology v Peck Brothers) to be fully argued in the Singapore High Court.
+He argued the first reported registered design case (Nagasima Electronic Engineering Pte Ltd v APH Trading).
+He also prosecuted numerous criminal offences including offences under the Copyright Act and Trade Marks Act on the Public Prosecutor’s fiat.

-In the Watermark Robertson Quay case, Kok Seng successfully obtained an order to compel the management corporation to permit a subsidiary proprietor to upgrade her electricity supply.
+In the Watermark Robertson Quay case, Toh successfully obtained an order to compel the management corporation to permit a subsidiary proprietor to upgrade her electricity supply.
 In the Alpha Industrial Building case, he successfully argued that a by-law which imposed a penalty was not made in the interest of all subsidiary proprietors and therefore invalid.
 In Soo Kee Investment Pte Ltd v MCST 0661, he successfully argued that the Strata Titles Board cannot interfere with decisions made by the management corporation in compliance with procedural requirements where parties had voted in favour of their own commercial position.
 In the Palm Gardens case, he successfully persuaded the High Court to set aside the decision of the Strata Titles Board on the proper interpretation and application of the BMSMA provisions in relation to a reserved council office.